 A different rumor lines up with the two-protagonist speculation, saying that one character will be a criminal while the other is a cop.
 Players will control both at different points in the story, and the two protagonists will oppose one another.
 This aspect is more believable and would give the game an interesting spin.

 Similarly unreliable as of now, the possibility of a custom protagonist cropped up.
-GTA Online already allows us to customize our own playable character, since the multiplayer mode's narrative is more free-form than the story mode.
+GTA Online already allows us to customize our own playable character since the multiplayer mode's narrative is more free-form than the story mode.
 It is possible that an even more in-depth, almost RPG-like character creator may be introduced in GTA 6.

-Update #1: GTA theorycrafters are tireless, and a very plausible and well researched idea regarding the protagonist of GTA VI made the rounds recently.
+Update #1: GTA theorycrafters are tireless, and a very plausible and well-researched idea regarding the protagonist of GTA VI made the rounds recently.
 The most interesting part of this theory is that the next playable character will be someone we already heard of in-game.

-Update #2: An alleged former employee, without any proof of course, took to Reddit and "revealed" that among the main characters of the game are Walther Wallace, a smuggler called Thomas Branigan with a custom plane called The Raven, and Marcus Burke.
+Update #2: An alleged former employee, without any proof, of course, took to Reddit and "revealed" that among the main characters of the game are Walther Wallace, a smuggler called Thomas Branigan with a custom plane called The Raven, and Marcus Burke.
 Take this with a mountain of salt.

 While neither GTA 5 nor Red Dead Redemption 2 support VR natively, GTA 5 has had several VR mods developed for it, allowing you to enjoy the game with a greater sense of immersion.
 You just need to have an appropriate headset and enough technical know-how to set everything up.
-RDR2 might something similar, via mods, in the future too.
+RDR2 might do something similar, via mods, in the future too.